awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the AWS Organizations path for the principal who is making the request to the path in the policy\.
 That principal can be an IAM user, IAM role, federated user, or AWS account root user\.
 In a policy, this condition key ensures that the requester is an account member within the specified organization root or organizational units \(OUs\) in AWS Organizations\.
 An AWS Organizations path is a text representation of the structure of an Organizations entity\.
-For more information about using and understanding paths, see [Understand the AWS Organizations Entity Path](access_policies_access-advisor-view-data-orgs.md#access_policies_access-advisor-viewing-orgs-entity-path)\.
+For more information about using and understanding paths, see [Understand the AWS Organizations entity path](access_policies_access-advisor-view-data-orgs.md#access_policies_access-advisor-viewing-orgs-entity-path)\.
 + **Availability** – This key is included in the request context only if the principal is a member of an organization\.

 **Note**